BernhardWenzel/spring-scala-examples/README.md

 ## Build & run

 You can follow the guide documentation.
-Basically, cd into `<project>/initial` and run `gradle run`.
+Basically, cd into `<project>/complete-scala` (the guide's Java version can be found under `project/complete-java`) and run `gradle run`.